 There’s so much detail about the technical side of Search Engine Optimisation which would span the size of a paperback book, we don’t necessarily want small business owners having to learn about all these aspects; just put a few easy to understand areas to put on your radar so you can have a relatively informed discussion with your developer website provider or marketing team.

 SSL certificates are a basic security feature for websites.
-In essence it’s a small file that are installed on your websites server, after it’s installed correctly a little padlock appears in your browser.
+In essence, it’s a small file that is installed on your website’s server, after it’s installed correctly a little padlock appears in your browser.

 Site load speed